John Ashcroft: Personal life

 Ashcroft is a member of the Assemblies of God church.
 He is married to Janet E. Ashcroft and has three children with her.
 His son, Jay, served as the Missouri Secretary of State from 2017 to 2025. and unsuccessfully ran for Governor himself in 2024.

 Ashcroft has long enjoyed inspirational music and singing.
 In the 1970s, he recorded a gospel record entitled Truth: Volume One, Edition One, with Democratic Missouri legislator Max Bacon.

 With fellow U.S. senators Trent Lott, Larry Craig, and Jim Jeffords, Ashcroft formed a barbershop quartet called The Singing Senators.
 The men performed at social events with other senators.
-Ashcroft performed the Star Spangled Banner before the National Hockey League all-star game in St. Louis in 1988.

 Ashcroft composed a paean titled "Let the Eagle Soar," which he sang at the Gordon-Conwell Theological Seminary in February 2002.
 Ashcroft has written and sung a number of other songs.
 He has collected these on compilation tapes, including In the Spirit of Life and Liberty and Gospel (Music) According to John.
 In 1998, he wrote a book with author Gary Thomas titled Lessons from a Father to His Son.

 Ashcroft was given an honorary doctorate before delivering the commencement address at Toccoa Falls College in 2018.